vanderhoornm/android-MythTV-Leanfront/README.md

 ## Android Phones / Tablets

-It is not recommended to run leanfront on an Android phone or tablet.
-You can install it if you are running Android 5.0 (Lollipop) or later version, but controlling it through the touch screen does not work correctly.
+You can install leanfront on a phone or tablet if you are running Android 5.0 (Lollipop) or later version.
+The application is designed for Android TV and using it with a touch screen is not the same as other touch screen applications.

-The application reacts to the touch screen, but it is not usable.
-It may be possible to run it on a phone or tablet if you attach a remote control or a keyboard.
+There are some problems.
+Program lists do not work as expected, see below.
+Leanfront does not recover gracefully from the Home button or from being rotated or being set into spit screen mode.

+Buttons and icons within the application may require pressing twice to operate.
+This mirrors the TV experience.
+The first press is equivalent to arrowing onto the button and highlighting it.
+The second press is equivalent top pressing enter to invoke the action.

+### Program List on mobile

+- Before trying to scroll the program list (rght hand side), first scroll the group list to the required row.
+Scrolling the program list first results in the program list jumping back to the beginning.
+- At the required row, press the row name, which will bring the program list for that row into view.
+- You can fling the row to scroll to a later item, but it keeps jumping back to the one that was selected.
+The only way to get to one later in the list is to go a few at a time.

 ## Leanfront Restrictions / Limitations